opral/monorepo/inlang/source-code/paraglide/paraglide-sveltekit/README.md

 ### 2. Add the Vite Plugin

-Add the adapter-plugin to your `vite.config.js` file.
+Add the vite-plugin to your `vite.config.js` file.
 This will make sure to rerun the paraglide compiler when needed and add the link preprocessor.

 ```js
 import { paraglide } from "@inlang/paraglide-sveltekit/vite"